felixge/node-gently/Readme.md

 Creates an expectation for an objects method to be called.
 You can optionally specify the call `count` you are expecting, as well as `mock` function that will run instead of the original function.

+Returns a reference to the function that is getting overwritten.

 #### gently.expect([count], mock)

 Returns a function that is supposed to be executed `count` times, delegating any calls to the provided `mock` function.
 Naming your mock closure will help to properly diagnose errors that are being thrown: